core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 c.
 The server replies with a 5.03 informative response.
 The response is protected with (Group) OSCORE, i.e., end-to-end between the client and the server.
 The payload of the response specifies the following parameters.

    * The 'tp_info' parameter, within which the 'tpi_server' element is a CRI with addressing information PRX_ADDR and PRX_PORT (i.e., targeting PRX).
-The 'tpi_info' parameter does not include the 'tpi_details' element, regardless of what is expected per the transport used.
+The 'tp_info' parameter does not include the 'tpi_details' element, regardless of what is expected per the transport used.

    * The 'ph_req' parameter, conveying the deterministic phantom request PH_REQ.